BlueWandSports/BlueWandSports/README.md

 - A page to show good projections from resources --> numberfire, covers.com, action network, etc

-- Add feature, prop saver to see if you would have cashed your lineup or nott
+- Add feature, prop saver to see if you would have cashed your lineup or not